spolozova/RSS-reader/README.md

 # RSS-reader
 #### This service provides the opportunity to read RSS feeds, updates them and adds new entries to the thread.
-It allows add an ulimited number of RSS feeds.
+#### It allows add an unlimited number of RSS feeds.
 ### [Start reading RSS](https://frontend-project-lvl3-eight-orcin.vercel.app/)
 ### Install
 ```